NataliiaShevchenko620/Crowdfunding_ETL/README.md

 By the end of the ETL process, users will have a well-organized database, ready for analysis and insight generation, to aid in the decision-making process of crowdfunding initiatives.

+Also this project can be considered as a data migration solution from old technology (Excel) to the new one (PostgreSQL).

 ## Setup and Installation

 To get the Crowdfunding ETL pipeline up and running on your local machine, follow these steps: